trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-company-workspace.md

 # 4. Connect your accounting system

-If you use an external accounting system like QuickBooks, you can link it with Ieatta to help you import accounting data, code expenses, and more.
+If you use an external accounting system like QuickBooks, you can link it with Expensify to help you import accounting data, code expenses, and more.

 To add an accounting system integration,
 <ol type="a">